rramsey1115/DeShawns-Dog-Walking-FullStack/README.md

 DeShawn's Dogwalking is an application designed for dog owners who need a hired walker to take their fur baby for walks during the day or while they are out of town.

-For this project, the user is able to add dogs, see which walkers are available in each city, as well as dogs which need walkers in that city.
-The user is then able to assign dogs to walkers.
-The user is also albe to update and delete walkers, essentially functioning as an admin might.
+The user is able to:
+- add dogs
+- remove dogs
+- see which walkers are available in each city by filtering results
+- see dogs which need walkers in that city
+- assign dogs to walkers
+- update and delete walkers,
+- essentially functioning as an admin for the business site

 This project was a great stepping stone in my coding journey to being a full-stack developer, the next step is to build a full-stack application using requests to SQL which I cannot wait to learn about!